 Father Lance Thomas is confronted with the most astonishing and perilous challenge of his life.
 A powerful demon from the dark side has been summoned by teen-aged Vylit Ragon through her curiosity of an ancient devil worshipping cult known as the D'Rakken.
 The evil spirit preys on Vylit and her best friend with its wicked mission of collecting souls.
 Can Father Lance summon power great enough to save the girls from passing through the gates of hell?

-and other short stories
+So Many Mountains and other short stories

 William P. Schwochert